 - 1. Unemployment rate

-- 2. Percent of the population that is non-white
+- 2. Percent of the population that is non-White

 - 3. Poverty rate

 - 4. Number of housing units per capita

 - 5. Median rent

 - 6. Rent as percentage of gross income

-- 7. Percentage of households with public assistance income (e.g., Supplemental Nutrition Assistance, SNAP)
+- Percentage of households with public assistance income (e.g., Supplemental Nutrition Assistance, SNAP)

 - 8. Percentage of the population with a disability

-the extent of mental health and substance use challenges among Mesa County residents are not available at the city- or county-wide level, there are substantial economic data that may capture some of the structural trends that can lead to houselessness, which are described here as risk of houselessness.
+at the city- or county-wide level, there are substantial economic data that may capture some of the structural trends that can lead to houselessness, which are described here as risk of houselessness.

-Using the selected indicators and trends, which include poverty indicators and demographics, wage and employment data, and housing market trends, maps were generated to demonstrate risk of houselessness by key geographic subdivisions within Mesa County known as census tract and census block group.8
+Using the selected indicators and trends, which include poverty indicators and demographics, wage and employment data, and housing market trends, maps were generated to demonstrate risk of houselessness by key geographic subdivisions within Mesa County known as census tract and census block group.8 block.

-Figures 12a and 12b show relative risk of houselessness by census tract and census block.
 These maps portray the relative risk of the population within a census tract or block of becoming unhoused, with higher risk areas displayed in darker red.